 Q: What’s the “Junior Varsity” or “Middle School” division?

-A: The Junior Varsity division is for students born in September 2000-August 2002.
-We also have a Middle School division for students born in September 2002 or more recently.
+A: For the 2018-2019 academic year, the Junior Varsity division is for students born in September 2002-August 2004.
+We also have a Middle School division for students born in September 2004 or more recently.
 JV and Middle School teams will play for a separate title at each tournament, though they may also play a few higher division teams in the process.
 Varsity and JV teams may feature students who would otherwise be eligible to play in a younger division, but who are “playing up.”
 Obviously, teams may not have any students who would otherwise be too old to compete in that division, though.
 In the Bee, students playing in the Middle School, JV and Varsity divisions will be kept entirely separate (i.e. “playing up” is not allowed).
 This ensures that younger students have a more equal playing field, and that the champions of the younger divisions in the Bee are clearly the top students who are eligible to play in each division.

 Q: Do I have to play in the tournament in the country my school is in / at the site closest to us?
 Can we play more than once?